avineshwar/secretgrind/README.md

 TODO: examples

-The output of Taintgrind can be *huge*.
+The output of Secretgrind can be *huge*.
 You might consider piping the output to gzip.

 	[valgrind command] 2>&1 | gzip > output.gz